ofnode/of/README.md

 Or:
 <pre><code>./compile_on_ubuntu</pre></code>

 And wait it to finish.
-The process can take a while though - be patient.

 Examples:
 --------